md-systems/past/modules/past_guzzle/README.txt

  FEATURES
  --------

 * Provides an simple adapter class for the Guzzle log plugin creating a "Past" event per request.
-* Provides a compact adapter class for the Guzzle Log plugion creating an aggregation of all requests in one single "Past" event.
+* Provides a compact adapter class for the Guzzle Log plugin creating an aggregation of all requests in one single "Past" event.
-* The compact adapter supports aggregation of requests statistics for all request logged in teh "Past" event.
+* The compact adapter supports aggregation of requests statistics for all request logged in the "Past" event.
-* Provides a helper function to create and get a ready for usage configured Guzzle Log plugin singleton instance.
+* Provides a helper function to create and get a configured Guzzle Log plugin singleton instance ready for use.
 * Logs all requests headers and if present the request body.
 * Logs all response headers and the response body.
-Logs statistics about the request.
+* Logs statistics about the request.

  REQUIREMENTS
  ------------